-Situated behind the dunes at Whitesands right next to the beach, on the most Westerly tip of South Wales, looking out to the Atlantic beyond - you can’t get much further away from the hustle and bustle of modern life than this!
+Situated behind the dunes at Whitesands right next to the beach, on the most Westerly tip of South Wales - you can’t get much further away from the hustle and bustle of modern life than this!

-We have catered for campers since the 1920s, adopting a relaxed, family-focused, low key and friendly approach to our many return and first time visitors.
+We have catered for campers since the 1920s, adopting a relaxed, family-focused, friendly approach to our many return and first time visitors.
 No need to book in advance (we don't make bookings), just turn up, choose your pitch on the day, and find "Famous" Pete (who manages the site and may be found in the Car Park Ticket Office between 0900-1100 & 1400-1700).

-The main small site (30 pitches) is open from Easter school holidays through to the end of October.
+The main site (30 pitches) is open from Easter school holidays through to the end of October.

 The facilities provided are basic: electric hot showers (two with tokens, available from "Famous Pete"), outside cold water shower, toilets, an outside sink for the washing-up, fourteen electric hook-ups on the main site ("first come first served", they cannot be booked in advance), and water taps dotted about the place.
 Plus in August there's plenty of room in the fields for a game of football or cricket; you can book surf lessons and hire equipment in peak season; windbreaks and recliners can also be rented at the beach slipway.
 Broadband Wi-Fi is available on site (charge made by Dragin WiFi, first 10 minutes free).